(1.) Walk Thru The Word for Today: Gen. 41: 1- 8 (ESV)

 Gen. 39: 21-23 — Despite how Joseph feels, and the ignoble and humiliating circumstances he is in …

-1After two/2 whole years [of Joseph being faithful while forgotten!]… 9Then the chief cupbearer said to Pharaoh, “I remember my offenses (sinful penalty against Joseph) today.
+1After two/2 whole years … 9Then the chief cupbearer said to Pharaoh, “I remember my offenses (sinful penalty against Joseph) today.

 Though (Gen 40:10)The Cup Bearer was in custody in the house of the captain of the guard, when he got out he lacked compassion for Joseph, and failed to mention to Pharaoh that Joseph was claiming to be innocent.